telerik/blazor-docs/components/grid/virtual-scrolling.md

 * The `Data` of the grid must contain more items than the `PageSize` in order for the virtual scrolling feature to work.
 You can work around this with something similar to `ScrollMode="@(DataCollection.Count() > 30 ?
 GridScrollMode.Virtual : GridScrollMode.Scrollable)"`

+* When there are too many records, the browser may not let you scroll down to all of them, read more in the [Virtual Scroll does not show all items]({%slug grid-kb-virtualization-many-records%}) KB article.

 <!--
 Code for the GIF